a

 Use Cases

-This topic must be discussed with the group’s engineers and any involved stakeholders.
+This topic must be discussed with the group’s engineers and stakeholders.
 All parties need to plan what CPUs and memory would be beneficial and how it would be possible to deliver on the price performance for such an upgrade.
-Regardless of the risks, vertical scaling excels at tolerating much more sporadic traffic and is worth considering if the users are relatively new to the cloud.
+Regardless of the risks, vertical scaling tolerates much more sporadic traffic and is worth considering if the users are relatively new to the cloud.
 If redundancy is not a concern, additional upgrades are far and few between, and vertical scaling will be sufficient.
 Though it is recommended against legacy apps that don’t require distribution or scalability, they will benefit from vertical scaling.

 Vertical scaling excels in managing sporadic traffic patterns and can be a valuable choice, especially for users who are new to cloud environments.
 It is particularly beneficial when redundancy is not a primary concern and upgrades are infrequent.
 However, it is essential to note that vertical scaling is not always the ideal solution for legacy applications that do not require distribution or scalability.
 These applications, which may not parallelize well or have architectural constraints limiting their efficiency across multiple machines, can significantly benefit from vertical scaling.
 By considering the computational power requirements and scalability limitations of the workload, organizations can make an informed decision on whether vertical scaling is the most suitable approach for their specific needs.